live-codes/livecodes/docs/docs/configuration/configuration-object.md

 }
 ```

-Alternatively, the value for module name can be an object with the following proprties:
+Alternatively, the value for module name can be an object with the following properties:

 - `url`: `string` (required).
 The URL to type declaration file.
 - `autoload`: `boolean` (optional).
 By default, the types are only loaded when the module is imported in code.
 If `autoload` property is set to `true`, the types are loaded regardless if the module was imported.